Bookkeeping membership (AATQB)

 Keep your skills up to date: you'll need to complete CPD to keep your skills and knowledge sharp.
 We give you hundreds of essential resources in the AAT Knowledge Hub, plus free and discounted events, and regular industry updates in your newsletter.

 Save money with AAT Rewards: your exclusive rewards site can help you save money on the things you buy every day.
 Find great offers on everything from cinema tickets to holidays and insurance.

 You're eligible to apply for AAT bookkeeping membership if one or more of the below applies.

-- You've completed the AAT Advanced Certificate in Bookkeeping on the AQ2016 or Q2022 standards.
+- You've completed the AAT Advanced (Level 3) Certificate in Bookkeeping on the AQ2016 or Q2022 standards.